 The American Club resort in Destination Kohler, 55 miles north of Milwaukee, Wisconsin is the first Midwestern resort to receive a Five Diamond Award from AAA.
 The resort is known for its bathrooms — every guest room boasts a Kohler whirlpool and some have even more elaborate fixtures.
 Come fall, you'll want to emerge after your ablutions to experience the surrounding fall foliage.
 The nearby Kettle Moraine State Forest boasts some of the Midwest’s best leaf-peeping.
 Along its 115-mile Scenic Drive, couples can pause to hike, bike, and tour historical sites.

 10 of 11

 Located just six miles outside of Wilmington, the Inn at Montchanin is a resort lover's paradise.
-It features the one of the most comfortable, spacious, and romantic suites I've reviewed since becoming Honeymoons Expert for About.
+It features the one of the most comfortable, spacious, and romantic suites I've reviewed.
 Although the property is not large, does have its own house horticulturist and four greenhouses.
 The resort is just six miles from magnificent Longwood Gardens, which has a full calendar of fall events that include concerts, a giant pumpkin weigh-off, and a progressive dinner that takes full advantage of the fall harvest.

 11 of 11